 Welcome to the Composers page!

 At KSC, we offer a Bachelor of Music in Composition degree (click here to see the composition curriculum).
 We also offer composition classes and lessons for non-majors.
 If you have an interest in composition but you’re not sure where to start, talk to our Composition Coordinator, Dr. Heather Gilligan.
 We’d love to hear from you.

 Our talented and experienced KSC Music Department composition faculty train students in compositional techniques within a variety of styles and forms.
 Student composers also learn about orchestration, notation, rehearsal skills, and applicable technologies.

 Students enrolled in composition classes or lessons must develop a piece from concept to performance by the end of each semester.
 These works are showcased in the bi-annual Student Composers Recital, which features student and faculty performers who work in collaboration with composition students to bring new compositions to life.
-This fall, our recital is on Sunday, December 7 at 7:30pm.
-Tickets are $5.
+This fall, our recital is on Sunday, December 12, 2021 at 3:00pm.

 Composition majors enrolled in applied composition lessons must present their works in a Portfolio Review at the end of each semester.
 This review enables students to meet with a panel of composition faculty, present the contents of their portfolio, and discuss their short- and long-term compositional goals.

 Our composition program prepares students for life after graduation!
-KSC composition students have recently been accepted into masters and doctoral programs at The Longy School of Music, Boston University, Eastman School of Music, The Peabody Institute, and the University of Miami.
+KSC composition students have recently been accepted into masters and doctoral programs at McGill University, California Institute of the Arts, Boston University, Eastman School of Music, The Peabody Institute, The Longy School of Music, and the University of Miami.